aiaudit-org/raw2logit/README.md

 <!-- *This anonymous repository hosts the code for manuscript #4471 "Dataset Drift Controls Using Raw Image Data and Differentiable ISPs: From Raw to Logit", submitted to CVPR 2022.* -->

 ## A short introduction
 Two ingredients are required for advanced dataset drift controls: raw sensor data and data models.
-This code repository contains the materials for the second ingredient, the data models, as well as scripts to load lada and run experiments.
+This code repository contains the materials for the second ingredient, the data models, as well as scripts to load data and run experiments.

 ![R2L Overview](flow.png)